Skip to main content

 Nevada option Medicaid required?
 Can a spouse be paid?
 Can an adult child be paid?
 Main catch

-Frail Elderly Waiver (FE) Yes Sometimes, for limited waiver services Yes Age 65+, waiver rules, nursing-home-level need, waitlist possible
+Frail Elderly Waiver (FE) Yes Sometimes, for limited waiver services Yes Age 65+, waiver rules, nursing-home-level need, and possible waitlist.

-Physical Disabilities Waiver (PD) Yes Sometimes, including attendant care if authorized Yes Higher care-need rules and waiver processing
+Physical Disabilities Waiver (PD) Yes Sometimes, including attendant care if approved Yes Higher care-need rules and waiver processing.

-Structured Family Caregiving (SFCG) Yes Yes, if program rules are met Yes, if program rules are met Dementia-related condition, live-in caregiver, one primary caregiver, limited-cap waiver
+Structured Family Caregiving (SFCG) Yes Yes, if program rules are met Yes, if program rules are met Dementia or related condition, live-in caregiver, one primary caregiver, and limited waiver slots.

-Home Health / skilled services Yes Sometimes Sometimes Only for medically necessary skilled care with a doctor’s order
+Home Health / skilled services Yes Sometimes Sometimes Only for medically needed skilled care with a doctor’s order.

 Who qualifies in Nevada